 Foundation OBRAS runs an art residencies program.

 We aim to provide an atmosphere for inspiration and effective working.
-The focus is on residencies of 3 to 12 weeks, while occasionally exhibitions, concerts and master classes are organised.
+The focus is on residencies for (emerging) professional artists.
+Occasionally exhibitions, concerts and master classes are organised.

 Most activities take place in a rural area of Portugal, in a carefully renovated quinta with eight apartments, two cottages and five artists’ studios.
 The region is full of culture and history, and the nature is inviting and mysterious.
 The weather is warm in summer (with cool nights full of stars) and mild in winter.